-- c) The implementation of the emergency tariffs will depend on the level of the City of uMhlathuze water supply available to be billed as per the status of Drought levels by the Department of Water Affairs (DWARF) during a drought period. - 2) Method of calculation - 2.1 Residential consumers using less than the applicable minimum per month will receive the appropriate 6 kl free water, whereas the residential consumers consuming above 6 kl will be billed for the entire consumption.
+c) The implementation of the emergency tariffs will depend on the level of the City of uMhlathuze water supply available to be billed as per the status of

+Drought levels by the Department of Water Affairs (DWARF) during a drought period.

+2) Method of calculation

-- 2.2 The fixed costs of the service shall consist of the costs indicated as such by the council. - 2.3 The number of users and estimated volume consumed per category will be used to determine the fixed tariff per category. - 2.4 Where properties are not connected to the water service but can reasonably be connected to the service an availability tariff will be payable. - 2.5 Where properties consume more than 6kl's a month an additional basic charge will be payable - 2.6 Where council decide to make a profit on the service the profit will be added to the fixed and variable cost before tariffs are calculated. - 2.7 Other consumers consist of Business and Industrial consumers and will be charged at a commercial rate as determined in the Tariff of Charges.
+- 2.1 Residential consumers using less than the applicable minimum per month will receive the appropriate 10 kl free water, whereas the residential consumers consuming above 10 kl will be billed for the entire consumption. - 2.2 The fixed costs of the service shall consist of the costs indicated as such by the council. - 2.3 The number of users and estimated volume consumed per category will be used to determine the fixed tariff per category. - 2.4 Where properties are not connected to the water service but can reasonably be connected to the service an availability tariff will be payable. - 2.5 Where properties consume more than 10 kl's a month an additional basic charge will be payable - 2.6 Where council decide to make a profit on the service the profit will be added to the fixed and variable cost before tariffs are calculated. - 2.7 Other consumers consist of Business and Industrial consumers and will be charged at a commercial rate as determined in the Tariff of Charges. - 2.8 Strategic grouping of water service tariffs, dividing them into groups as follows: - a) Tariff Structure 1 (T1) will be for indigent customers with consumption not exceeding 10 kl per month.
+These customers will not be liable for paying the basic charge and this applies to both the universal approach and the targeted approach - b) Tariff Structure 2 (T2) will be for households managing their consumption to be greater than 10 kl per month but not exceeding 25 kl per month - c) Tariff Structure 3 (T3) will be for all the customers not in (a) and (b) above, customers consuming above 25 kl per month.
+These customers will be billed from the first scale to the highest scale based on the consumption consumed using the applicable tariffs. - 2.9 Cost of free basic services will be determined by the relevant department and billed accordingly.